 Students have the responsibility to assist the program in monitoring the effectiveness of the clinical sites.
-At the end of each Rotation, electronic surveys are distributed through REDCap for anonymous completion.
+Electronic surveys are distributed through REDCap for anonymous completion.
 Student input provides necessary feedback to enhance or improve the program's relationship with the clinical centers.
 This tool is also an excellent opportunity to recognize individual staff members for contributions to the educational experience.